-\ The Annual Average Total transaction costs have been provided by the investment manager, L&G. They are based on the average costs over the 5 years to 31 March 2021 or, where data was available for fewer than 5 years, the average costs over the maximum number of years up to 31 March 2021 for which data was available.
+The Annual Average Total transaction costs have been provided by the investment manager, L&G. They are based on the average costs over the 5 years to 31 March 2022 or, where data was available for fewer than 5 years, the average costs over the maximum number of years up to 31 March 2022 for which data was available.

-The Trustees have prepared the following illustrative example of the cumulative effect of costs and charges incurred by members, which has been prepared in accordance with statutory guidance.
-The charges and costs deducted are the charges and transaction costs set out in tables 1 to 4 above.
-The funds illustrated include the most popular, the funds with the highest and lowest expected return and highest and lowest total charges.
+Impact of all costs and charges

+Table 5 below has been prepared in accordance with statutory guidance and provides an illustrative example of the cumulative effect of the member borne costs and charges as set out in tables 1 to 4 above.
+It covers the most popular funds, the funds with the highest and lowest expected return and the funds with the highest and lowest total charges.